 Cleaning and inspection are the next steps.
-Cleaning removes built-up oil, grease, dirt and other grime and allows the technician to see the components more easily — and a thorough, detailed examination of those components helps the technician locate the source of the problem and diagnose it accurately.
+Cleaning removes built-up oil, grease, dirt and other grime.
+It allows the technician to see the components more easily — and a thorough, detailed examination of those components helps the technician locate the source of the problem and diagnose it accurately.

 Generally, a hydraulic repair service technician will evaluate a piece of equipment for telltale signs of a problem, such as broken or swelling seals, worn-out piston rods, cracked welds, scored shafts and other clues about what may be amiss.
 During this inspection, the technician will also measure the equipment’s components and check the measurements against the manufacturer’s measurements.

 3. Full Testing and Repair of Onboard Electronics